4 Signs Of A Seized Engine And Can You Fix It?

 How to Fix a Seized Engine

-Remove the serpentine belt and try to rotate it again to make sure it is not seized because of a bad alternator or ac compressor.
+Remove the serpentine belt and try to rotate it again to make sure it is not seized because of a bad alternator or AC compressor.

-Once you determine the engine is seized, you don’t have a lot of options for repair.
+Once you determine that the engine is seized, you don’t have a lot of options for repair.
 Most of the time, it makes the most sense to replace the engine.
 Without seeing inside the engine, it’s difficult to know how much damage has been done.

 Sure, there are some internal components that could be repaired with the help of a machine shop, but this can become more expensive than replacing the motor.
 However, high-performance or rare motors might be better fixed instead of replaced.